 One more simple tip

 If you are using my homemade pesto recipe, make it ahead of time and keep it in 4 oz mason jars in the freezer.
 Simply top the pesto with a piece of plastic wrap to keep it from discoloring and put the lid on.

 It will stay good in the freezer up to 6 months.
 When you are ready to use it, simply defrost it on the counter or pop it into the microwave for about 30 seconds (with the lid off 🙄).

 Any leftover pesto can be put back in the fridge for 2-3 days.

 Looking for more simple fish recipes?
 Try these:

 When you try this recipe and love it 😍 let me know by leaving a comment below or 5 ⭐ rating!

-- 4 oz pesto homemade or store bought will work
+- 4 oz pesto (homemade or store bought)

 - Preheat oven to 350 degrees Fahrenheit and place a piece of parchment paper on a baking tray.

-- Spread about 1 teaspoon of pesto onto each piece of fish.
+- Portion the salmon filets into pieces that are about 2-3” wide and spread about 1 teaspoon of pesto onto each piece of fish.